eddmann/serverless-fargate/README.md

       cpu: 256

       # (optional) environment variables which are added to the given task, these are combined with
-      # the globally supplied environment variables
+      # the globally supplied environment variables.
       environment:
         name: value